KasrAskari/Machine-Learning-Projects/Salary (Years Exprience)/README.md

-Salary Of Business Levels with Simple-Linear-Regression
+Salary of years experience with Simple-Linear-Regression